Internet Security Hints for a More Secure Internet Experience

 Should I store my credit card information online in web shopping carts?

-What can someone do to harm you when they know your password?
+What can someone do to harm you when they know your online user id and password?

-When someone has your email and password, they can cause a lot of trouble for you on any site that you use that password on.
-One of the things they may do is change your email address, change you’re mailing or shipping address and change your password.
-Once this is done, they could have the authority to transfer money out of your accounts if it is a bank, making bad stock purchases on your investment account or simply order expensive items and have them mailed to your changed shipping address as an example.
+When someone has your email (userid) and password, they can cause a lot of trouble for you on any site that you use that password on.
+One of the things they may do is change your email address, change your mailing or shipping address and change your password which will lock you out of the system.
+Once this is done, they could have the authority to transfer money out of your accounts if it is a bank, making bad stock purchases on your investment account, or simply order expensive items and have them mailed to your changed shipping address as an example.
 While I am sure different companies have some internal protection that may protect you in some cases, they may not work every time.

 If you get an account change notice and your password does not work, they may have changed your password and you may need to call the company to put a temporary hold on your account until you determine if any recent activity may have been on your account that was not authorized.
-At this point, you may want to take advice from the company since they may know what is best for their specific company.
+You would first try to recover your password which many companies call 'Forgot your Password' to see if that works.
+After that, you may want to call and then take advice from the company since they may know what is best for their specific company.
 You may also be liable for future fraud on the account if you do not take the security steps as the company suggests.

 Sometimes it may be best if you notice anything strange on any of your accounts even if you do not find anything wrong to just do a simple change of password.